OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 #### OneNote JavaScript API requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a Configure your Office Add-in to use a shared runtime check to determine whether an Office application supports APIs that an add-in needs.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
 For detailed information about OneNote JavaScript API requirement sets, see [OneNote JavaScript API requirement sets](/javascript/api/requirement-sets/onenote/onenote-api-requirement-sets).

 ### Accessing the Common API through the *Document* object